SjulsonLab/Kilosort2Wrapper/README.md

 # KS2wrapper
 This wrapper is a set of functions to collect neuroscope .xml information to use kilosort 2 in the binary files (.dat).
-If all the information in the .xml file is correct, the user only needs to run the function KS2Wrapper to sort the files.
+If all the information in the .xml file is correct, the user only needs to run the function KS2Wrapper to spike sort using kilosort 2.

 ## Dependencies
 - [npy-matlab](https://github.com/kwikteam/npy-matlab)